 We also opened a number of cards from the additional booster packs, with a few in the $10-$30 dollar range if ungraded.

 All in all, we made our money back easily, but would it have been better to keep the box to resell at a later date?

-Pokemon boxes are a valuable commodity heading into the beginning of 2022.
+Pokemon Celebrations Elite Trainer Boxes are a valuable commodity heading into the beginning of 2023.